Skip to content

 The Water Tower is committed to assisting utilities in meeting their personnel and training needs to ensure that essential water, wastewater and stormwater services continued to be delivered.
 Our workforce initiatives range from recruitment to training to placement to upskilling with programming covering a variety of topics, over multiple platforms.
 In general, our focus is to get students out of the classroom and into the field to experience real-life situations in a controlled manner and we have designed our campus to allow for these hands on experiences.

 Start your career in the water industry in as little as four weeks.
 If you train as part of our Water Workforce for Resilient Communities Program, Gwinnett residents can train at no cost to you!
-Training for water and wastewater operators, maintenance technicians, and lab analysts are available on a rolling basis.
+Training for Wastewater Operators is available in Fall, Spring, and Summer semesters.
+Training for Plant Maintenance Technology and Lab Analyst are available in the summer.

 Student Opportunities